MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 Other plotting functions have different attributes.
 The function `scatter`, for example, does not only have the `color` attribute, but also a `markersize` attribute.

-You can read about all possible attributes by running `?scatter` in the REPL, and examples are shown on the page \reflink{scatter}.
+You can read about all possible attributes by running `?scatter` in the REPL, and examples are shown on the page \myreflink{scatter}.

 \begin{examplefigure}{svg = true}
 ```julia